 The Health Benefits of Saunas and What You Might Be Doing Wrong

 Today saunas and steam rooms are still popular places to relax and revitalize, seen by many as an opportunity to rid the body of toxins by sweating them out.
-But this is only part of the picture.

 But then comes the important part:

-Think of it as boot-camp for your immune-system.
-This is especially important in the fall and winter months when cold winds can more easily attack your body and throw it off-balance, making you more susceptible to becoming sick.
+This ritual is especially important in the fall and winter months when cold winds can more easily attack your body and throw it off-balance, making you more susceptible to becoming sick.